 8. When you are done or have to stop and take a break from work, make sure you save subtitles.

-Important: We do not recommend to pause and skip back the video in attempt to correct any syncing errors at this step, particularly if you have little experience working with the subtitle editor!
-If you pause and skip back, you may find that the editor starts to behave by the rules of editing timed text and the change may be confusing.
-Just leave any errors as they are until pass 2, when they will be quick and easy to correct.
+Important: While do not recommend to pause and skip back the video to attempt to correct any syncing errors at this step (particularly if you have little experience working with the subtitle editor), you may want to skip back partially at this point to take a look at the subtitles.
+Note that if you pause and skip back, you may find that the editor starts to behave by the rules of editing timed text and the change may be confusing, so it might be best to just leave any errors as they are until pass 2, when they will be quick and easy to correct.

 Editing timed subtitles (pass 2)